Sol-Global-Management/repository-1/cl9gtm6xx000l09lbhyy47joh.md

 **Money**

 The members of the English-speaking Internet nation can decide on how they interact as a group and as subgroups.
 They can decide e.g. on how to manage the infrastructures for energy, transportation, and telecommunication.
-They decide on who does what works on these networks and how they should be repaid for their services.
+They decide who does what works on these networks and how they should be repaid for their services.
 They can use a financial service provider who lets them transfer e.g. money from 10,000+ households during a certain month for services provided by these specialised teams during the previous month(s).
 They’d use a data management program that lets them negotiate and conclude agreements for such works.

 We must make sure that we, the English-speaking Internet nation, have the water, food, energy, data management, financial services, transportation, healthcare, and housing that we want.
 Which other services are basic, i.e. it were difficult to live without them?

 It seems useful for communities to cooperate on how they manage water, e.g. watersheds and wetlands.
 While everybody needs water and can understand water management, some people will have specialist knowledge of water (management), so few people will earn (some of) their living by helping the others to have the water they need.
 I think that every citizen should have the right to use some water, so that they stay alive and healthy, even when they have no capital.
 We should help one another to have a capital.
-In order to make sure that everyone has e.g. water, we can have each citizen pay a certain percentage from their current financial capital for water.
+To make sure that everyone has e.g. water, we can have each citizen pay a certain percentage of their current financial capital for water.
 We can keep calculating how much it costs us as a nation to use the necessary water and see what percentage of our financial capital the money spent on water management represents.
 If it’s 1%, each of us has to pay 1% to water managers according to rules that adapt this amount e.g. to regions and the timing of certain works.

 **Identification**